VFPX/VFPXDeployment/docs/ThorUpdate.md

     * plContinue: .T. to continue the deployment process or .F. to stop

+    * plRun_Bin2Prg: .T. to auto run FoxBin2prg (default)

+    * plRun_git: .T. to auto run git (default)

+    * pcFullVersion: The version as it should look like to replace in README.md on each run.
+Default: pcVersion

 * Prompts for the version number if necessary (see below).

 * Runs BuildMe.prg if it exists.
 If BuildMe.prg sets plContinue to .F., the build process terminates.